740i/Tools-/README.md

 # Tools-
-Just some stuff I use and copy/paste a lot
+Just some stuff I use for work and copy/paste a lot.